-Being an organ donor is a heroic act and gifting your eyes to medicine and science allows you alone to have the chance to save the eyesight of one or more people.
+Being an organ donor is a heroic act and gifting your eyes to medicine and science after you have died allows you the chance to save the eyesight of one or more people.
 Not only does eye donation allow for much needed cornea transplants in New Zealand, but you may even help change the lives of countless others who benefit from eye tissue and eye research.

-For more information about being an eye donor, please contact the NZ National Eye Bank Trust coordinator.
+For more information about being an eye donor, please contact the NZ National Eye Bank Trust coordinator www.eyebank.org.nz.
 For valuable information about organ donation and to register, please visit www.donor.co.nz and ensure you have expressed your wishes to your family.

 CORNEAL TRANSPLANT NEWS